 The Invasive Species Council was formed in 2002 to seek stronger laws, policies and programs to keep Australian biodiversity safe from weeds, feral animals and other invaders.
 Our focus is on prevention and early action.

 The Invasive Species Council is a not-for-profit charitable organisation with a board, about 200 members and over 2000 supporters.
-The organisation is incorporated in Victoria and registered with the Australian government as a charitable institution and a tax-deductible gift recipient.
+The organisation is incorporated in Victoria (incorporation number A0042746C) and registered with the Australian government as a charitable institution and a tax-deductible gift recipient.

-The Invasive Species Council is a member of the Pacific Invasives Partnership, the Australian Wildlife Management Society, the Weed Society of Victoria, the Nature Conservation Council of NSW, the Queensland Conservation Council, the North Queensland Conservation Council and the Cairns and Far North Environment Centre and the Conservation Council ACT Region.
+The Invasive Species Council is a member of the Pacific Invasives Partnership, the Australian Wildlife Management Society, the Weed Society of Victoria, the Nature Conservation Council of NSW, the Queensland Conservation Council, the North Queensland Conservation Council, the Cairns and Far North Environment Centre and the Conservation Council ACT Region.
 We are an affiliate of the School of Biological Sciences of Monash University.